 There has been a lot of negative talk about micro-Influencer campaigns recently, some have even gone so far to say say they are a "scam" and, in some contexts, I couldn't agree more.
-How can I say that when I own an Influencer Agency, well it's related to the automation of the industry and the way that some Micro-Influencer platforms are used and the methods some of the Influencers on those platforms use to boost their followers.
+How can I say that, well it's related to the automation of the industry and the way that some Micro-Influencer platforms are used and the methods some of the Influencers on those platforms use to boost their followers.

 Let me explain.
 We've been working in Influencer marketing since the beginning.
 I remember sitting down with my business Partner (now Wife) when we first started a consultancy – pre-Brand Revolution and The Influencer Agency - and trying to come up with a term that explained what we did.
 We were connecting brands to influential people on social media, as well as gatekeepers to UHNW, celebrities and their inner circles and key people in trade.
 Our belief was that if these people became genuine brand fans of a product they would talk about it and INFLUENCE the consumer.
 They were the tastemakers - we called this "Influencer Marketing".

 Influencer marketing is now considered to be purely about social media only Influencers (although I think this will change).
 We still work across all the categories I mention above and we still feel that for a truly influential campaign you need to hit all those key Influencer segments - but I digress.

 The reason we started our Influencer consultancy - way back in 08 - was because we believed that paid-for advertising was starting to lose its effectiveness, particularly among young consumers, and that earned media (mentions, shares, reposts, comments - even WOM ), built on a genuine connection between brands and Influencers was going to grow in importance.
 The truth is we were probably a few years ahead of the curve, but the power and value brands in creating those genuine links was indisputable.